Cito/cypress-14405/README.md

 ## Steps to reproduce the problem

 1. Install the project with `npm install`.
-2. Run `ng serve` to start the web server and wait until it is running.
+2. Run `npm run start` to start the web server and wait until it is running.
 3. Run `npx cypress open` to start Cypress.
 4. Choose "Chrome 87" as test browser.
 5. Run the integration spec.
 6. Wait about 10s until the test passes.
 7. Run the integration spec again, but this time immediately minimize the test runner window.
-8. Again, wait about 10s while the test runner is running minimized.
+8. Again, wait about 15s while the test runner is running minimized.
 9. Maximize the test runner again and notice that there is a CypressError on step 10:
    "Timed out retrying after 4050ms: `cy.click()` failed because the submit button is not visible."